 Schedule your content.
 Automating your content curation can be an easy way to keep your social media pages active without you having to add content constantly.
 Using a tool like Buffer you can add up to 10 posts at a time, per social platform for free.
 This allows you to group your marketing activities together to give you more time to work on driving your sales growth.

-Snip.ly is a content marketing tool that allows you to add your own message and link to the content you curate.
+Snip.ly is a content curation tool that allows you to add your own message and link to the content you curate.
 For example, if you share someone’s blog post, there will be a popup on the screen where you can drive traffic back to your blog or store.
 This allows your brand to stay at top of mind while your followers to browse other websites you share.

 Pocket is another content curation tool where you can view content later.
 Once you’ve selected several articles you want to read, all you need to do is add it to Pocket and it’ll be saved for you.